Stuyk/altv-athena/README.md

 -   Toolbar System
     -   Equip an item in a Toolbar Equippable Item
     -   Press 1-4 to swap items in toolbar
--   Phone System
-    -   A built in phone.
-    -   Phone can handle custom applications.
-    -   Dealership App in Phone
-    -   Bank App in Phone
-    -   Vehicle Summoner in Phone
 -   Custom Job Framework
     -   Easy to Use Job Language / Creation
     -   Play Animations